-Established in 1995, the Center for Healthcare Ethics serves as the hub for various clinical, educational, and research-related activities directed towards recognizing and addressing ethical issues at Cedars-Sinai Medical Center.
-The central orientation of all its programming is to address ethical issues as they are actually presented and encountered within the clinical and research contexts.
+Established in 1995, the Center for Healthcare Ethics serves as the hub for various clinical, educational, and research-related activities directed towards recognizing and addressing issues at Cedars-Sinai Medical Center.
+The center's orientation of all its programming is to address ethical issues as they are actually presented and encountered within clinical research contexts.

 - Ethics consultation

-- Education for faculty and staff, students, and other within the Cedars-Sinai community
+- Education for faculty and staff, students, and others within the Cedars-Sinai community

 - Participation on institutional committees, task force, etc.